Travel guide Porto

 You can't escape it, it's almost a religion here and it fuels a lot of debate and even arguments within families.
 If you understand Portuguese, you'll often hear conversations about the performances of FC Porto's players, especially on the day after a match, or small tackles against domestic rivals Benfica.

-Listed as a UNESCO World Heritage Site since 1996, Porto possesses an architectural ensemble of immense richness.
-Around a hundred listed monuments can be seen in the historic centre, between the upper town, the Ribeira and Miragaia districts, and the Agostinho da Serra do Pilar convent, located on the other bank of the Douro
+Listed as a Unesco World Heritage Site since 1996, Porto boasts a rich architectural heritage.
+Around a hundred listed monuments can be seen in the historic center, including the upper town, the Ribeira and Miragaia districts, and the Agostinho da Serra do Pilar convent on the opposite bank of the Douro.

 Most cities are located on high ground, with inextricable, tortuous and winding streets.... paved.
 The golden rule for all travellers is to walk in good shoes, not too slippery and comfortable.
 Heels are to be avoided, at the risk of getting stuck in the disjointed cobblestones which make the charm of the historical centres.